esen-dashyam/SocialMediaMonster/README.md

 # SocialMediaMonster

-This a web that I was modifying.Primary usage of this application is to perform crawl data from web browsers and social media platforms such as facebook,Twitter,Linkedin, instagram,
+This a web that I was modifying.Primary usage of this application is to crawl data from web browsers and social media platforms such as facebook,Twitter,Linkedin, instagram, and then perform the sentiment on the posts

 # This is the link to the web